vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_compute.md

 #### Deploying VCHs to Clusters With and Without DRS

 When deploying VCHs to a cluster, you cannot deploy a VCH to a specific host in the cluster.
 You deploy the VCH to the cluster.
 The placement of the VCH, and its associated container VMs, is determined according to whether a given host is appropriate for powering on container VMs.
+You can also limit the hosts in a cluster on which VCHs are deployed by using [VM-Host affinity rules](#hostaffinity).

 - If VMware vSphere Distributed Resource Scheduler (DRS) is enabled on that cluster, DRS manages the placement of the VCH and container VMs on hosts.
 - If DRS is not enabled, the cluster selects a host and vSphere Integrated Containers checks whether the selected host is appropriate for the powering on of container VMs.